 You have all heard marriage is hard, don’t go to bed angry and other famous pieces of marriage advice.
-Are they fact or myth:
+Are the following pieces of popular marriage advice fact or myth?

 1. Marriage is hard.
 This is the last thing newlyweds want to hear while they are experiencing marital bliss.
 While it is true that marriage requires effort and relearning of old patterns that you have brought with you from single life, it does not have to be a drag.
 Instead of viewing your spouse as a nuisance, he/she can be your best friend.
 While you may experience some ups and downs along the way, being married should provide you with tremendous satisfaction and a sense of wholeness.
 Like any living organism, a marriage must be nurtured to grow and flourish.
 Learn how to cultivate your relationship and bring out its full potential.

 2. A good marriage comes naturally.
 Unless you make a conscious effort, you will very likely repeat what you saw in your own home.
 As your parent’s marriage was your context for what a relationship is supposed to be, you will unconsciously repeat many of their mistakes.

 Even those who swear they will not be like their parents may go to the opposite extreme which may also not be beneficial.

 If you grew up in a home that did not display affection and you choose to overcompensate in your marriage, your spouse may feel smothered.

 Be aware of your own patterns and what you may have learned in your home.